 How Do You Secure a Trailer Hitch?

 In order to secure your trailer hitch, you must use a hitch lock.
-These locks are designed to prevent your trailer from being stolen.
 A hitch lock helps keep your trailer hitch and the receiver together until you use your key to unlock it.
-These locks are made to prevent anyone from lifting your receiver as they will be unable to un-hitch your trailer unless you have the lock taken off.
+These locks are made to prevent anyone from lifting your receiver as they won't be able to un-hitch your trailer unless you've the lock taken off.

 How Much to Install a Trailer Hitch?

-The installation cost for a trailer hitch is primarily dependent on your vehicle's make and model, the type of tow hitch you will be using, and the amount of elbow grease required for the installation.
+The installation cost for a trailer hitch is dependent on your vehicle's make and model, the type of tow hitch you'll be using, and the amount of elbow grease needed.
 Some vehicles make use of a no-drill installation, whereas others require drilling in order to make room for the tow hitch.

 The estimated cost for a hitch installation starts around $100 and can go up to $800.
 You must also bear in mind that you might have to buy your tow hitch and the other components separately, which would require you to spend an additional $150 to $200.